Many-Body Anderson Metal-Insulator Transition using Kicked Quantum Gases

-{\bf Interaction tuning in the $d=3$ Anderson Model}\\ To more systematically analyze the interaction dependence of the system, we fix kick and modulation strengths to representative values $K=2.5$ and $\varepsilon=0.4$ and study the evolution of axial energy with kick number across the range of experimentally available interaction strengths.
-The time evolution of both $gn_{\rm 1D}=11.7$ and $16.8$ cases in Fig. \ref{fig:qpkr_fig4}(a) exhibit delocalization with a weak change in character.
-While the mean-field simulations capture the general behavior, they show even less variation.
+To more systematically analyze the interaction dependence of the system, we fix kick and modulation strengths to representative values $K=2.5$ and $\varepsilon=0.4$, and study the evolution of axial energy with kick number across the range of experimentally available interaction strengths.
+The time evolution of both $gn_{\rm 1D}=11.7$ and $16.8$ cases in Fig. \ref{fig:qpkr_fig4}(a) exhibit delocalization with a small difference in character.

 The interaction dependence can be more sensitively detected using onset time $n_p^*$ as the metric, rather than long-time energy diffusion.
 In Fig. \ref{fig:qpkr_fig4}(b) we show how $n_p^*$ changes as we vary the interaction strength by tuning the external confinement and thus $a_\perp$.
 Consistent with the phase diagrams in Fig. \ref{fig:qpkr_fig1}, we observe that delocalization onset time is earlier with stronger interaction strength.
 Fitting an inverse power law of the form $1/(gn_{\rm 1D}-gn_{\rm 1D,c})^p$ to the data returns a value of $p=1.4(8)$ for a range of $E^*$ \cite{SUPP}.
-The deviation with our mean-field numerical model (green line in Fig. \ref{fig:qpkr_fig4}(b)) is greater for stronger interaction strengths. \\
+The deviation from our mean-field numerical model (green line in Fig. \ref{fig:qpkr_fig4}(b)) is greater for larger interaction strengths.